What is the Lasting Power of Attorney (LPA)

 How can having an Advance Medical Directive support you?

-Circle Image Honour your wishes
+Honour your wishes

 Inform your attending doctor of your wishes of not prolonging your life with any extraordinary life-sustaining treatment in the event when you are terminally ill or unconscious.

-Circle Image Reduce the emotional stress of your loved ones
+Reduce the emotional stress of your loved ones

 Share your end-of-life care wishes with your loved ones.
 This can alleviate the stress of making the difficult medical decisions.

-How to make AMD application
+How to make an AMD application

-- Witnesses must be 21 years old and above and have no vested interest in the patient's death.
-The first witness must be a registered medical practitioner.
+Step 1 | Download and complete the AMD form and prep 2 witnesses to support your application.
+Note: - Witnesses must be 21 years old and above and have no vested interest in the patient's death.
+The first witness must be a registered medical practitioner. |

-Step 3 On the day of appointment, attend the certification together with your 2nd witness and your completed AMD form.
-After certification, you can submit the signed form to Registrar of Advance Medical Directives at Ministry of Health.
-The Registrar will send you an acknowledgement when the directive has been registered.
+Step 3 | Submit the signed AMD form to Registrar of Advance Medical Directives at Ministry of Health.
+The Registrar will send you an acknowledgement when the directive has been registered. |

 Planning for your legacy beyond LPA and AMD certification